Conducting the research and writing up the first draft

 After the execution, the results should be collected and presented smartly in Tables and Figures.
 Please pay attention to the caption and notes in Tables and Figures when making them.
 Check the module on "Academic writing" in CANVAS.

 In the discussion, do not simply state that the results support the hypothesis (even if they do).
-Try to make comparisons across different preliminary conditions and make further discussions about them.
-If your results do not support the hypothesis, discuss why, and propose some additional analysis (e,g, within a subsample) to find positive results.
+Try to make comparison about results across different preliminary conditions and make further discussions about them.
+If your results do not support the hypothesis, discuss why, and propose additional analysis (e.g., within a subsample) to find positive results when the preliminary condition holds.

-Finally, you need to write a section on conclusion or concluding remarks discussing potential caveat of the thesis and what other steps can be taken as future research.
+Finally, you need to write a Conclusion section discussing the main findings and potential caveat of the thesis and what other steps can be taken as future research.

 There is no specific structure for the final thesis.
 You may decide how to organize it.